ArtieDb1/tech242-AWS-linux/Week4/Day1/CICD/CICD.md

 6. **Bamboo:** Developed by Atlassian, Bamboo provides CI/CD capabilities, especially suited for teams using other Atlassian tools like Jira and Bitbucket.

 7. **Azure DevOps (formerly known as VSTS):** Offers a suite of tools for CI/CD, project management, and collaboration, deeply integrated with Microsoft's ecosystem.
+This is usually more private.

 # Pipelines
+##### Remember that code is useless its in the hands of the end user.
+Once a feature has been completed, the changes are almost always in the hands of the users immediately

 Imagine you're in charge of making your favorite pizza.
 A pipeline is a lot like your recipe for making that awesome pizza.